e2-dunstan/CGDGameJam2/README.md

 ##
 ## The Game

-Run the foundry with X number of employees.
-Tasks come in with a location, recommended number of people to assign, and a time to complete it.
+Run the Foundry with X number of employees.
+Tasks come in with a difficulty, recommended number of people to assign, and a time to complete it.
 Meeting room -> workspaces (most time) -> presentation room (least time) -> complete.
-Final score could be saved to a leaderboard?

-Tasks appear and shrink over time if not started.
+Final score is dependent on reputation and tasks completed.

 Top down perspective

 ### Mechanics

-- Input system with navmesh - Ellie
+- Input system with navmesh
-- The Foundry level - Alex
+- The Foundry level
-- Task people and time management - Ben
+- Task people and time management
-- Task UI elements - Dan
+- Task UI elements
   - Radial circle for completion time
-- Character emotion particle effects i.e. stormy cloud. - Dan
+- Character emotion particle effects i.e. stormy cloud
 - Visual of line from character to destination.
-Once character moving, draw path (stretch). - Sol and Lewis
+Once character moving, draw path (stretch)
+- Lots and lots of juice

 ### Potential Assets